 - a.
 To cover costs associated with regulatory compliance, fines, or penalties - b.
 To cover costs related to the defense of any civil or criminal fraud proceeding or similar proceeding - c.
 To cover debt interest payments or to cover bad debt - d.
 To pay for goods or services for employees' personal use - e.
 To pay for charitable contributions or donations - f.
 To pay for certain commercial insurance - g.
 To pay membership costs for any social club - h.
 To cover certain "above and beyond" travel expenses like first class accommodations - i.
 To pay entertainment expenses - j.
 To purchase alcoholic beverages - k.
-To pay for for-profit advertising designed to promote the services or products of a for-profit contractor
+To pay for for-profit advertising designed to promote the services or products of a for-profit contractor l.
+To support large-scale structural debris river clean ups that may require heavy equipment or machinery or special safety gear to remove, or that would be potentially dangerous to remove, or that would supplant federal FEMA funding support.

 For State Funds, no additional ineligible activities or expenses apply.
 For Federal Funds, dollars also cannot be used for the following:

-- 1. To produce for-profit products - m.
-To pay for for-profit advertising designed to promote the contractor or its products, including the cost of promotional goods - n.
-To cover direct fundraising efforts, including expenses incurred to raise capital or solicit contributions (including hiring or contracting with a development specialist or grant writer) - o.
-To populate an endowment

-- p.
-To support legislative advocacy or lobbying of any kind (including membership costs for any organization whose primary purpose is lobbying) - q.
-To purchase food or beverage, including alcoholic beverages
+- m.
+To produce for-profit products - n.
+To pay for for-profit advertising designed to promote the contractor or its products, including the cost of promotional goods - o.
+To cover direct fundraising efforts, including expenses incurred to raise capital or solicit contributions (including hiring or contracting with a development specialist or grant writer) - p.
+To populate an endowment - q.
+To support legislative advocacy or lobbying of any kind (including membership costs for any organization whose primary purpose is lobbying) - r.
+To purchase food or beverage, including alcoholic beverages - s.
+To perform clean water project flood damage assessment work